 - Bib Overalls

-Rosies was named in honor of Rosie the Riveter, the WWII symbol of dedicated and courageous women who stepped up to get the home-front jobs done.
-Today’s women are just as passionate about creating a better world.
-Just like Rosie, they build stuff up, make things by hand, raise animals, and plant gardens.
+Rosies was named out of respect for Rosie the Riveter, the WWII symbol of dedicated and courageous women who stepped up to work the home-front jobs.
+Rosies designs overalls and coveralls for the modern Rosie.
+Today’s women are just as passionate about creating a better world, as the past Rosies.
+They build, create, and grow with their own hands.

-Rosies is family and woman owned, and is run by a team of active, do-it-herself, women.
-A portion of our proceeds goes back into causes that support and empower creative women in our community.
-Projects we have partnered with in the past include the Habitat for Humanity’s Women’s Build, Art in Action, and Threshold Collaborative.
+Rosies is a small family business that is woman owned.
+It is operated by a team of creative, fun, DIY lovin’ women.
+A collective opinion from our team is that meeting and hearing from our inspiring customers is the favorite part of our job.
+A portion of our proceeds goes into causes that support and empower creative women in our community.
+Projects we have partnered with in the past include the Habitat for Humanity’s Women’s Build, Art in Action, National Young Farmers Coalition, National Farmers Union, Threshold Collaborative, and Rosie the Riveter Trust.
 Click below to see some of the fun we had during the Habitat build!

 Why do we keep the apostrophe out of our Rosies?